FyraLabs-Graveyard/pungi/doc/configuration.rst

     changes the entire codebase doing dependency solving, so it can change the result in unpredictable ways.

-    Particularly the multilib testing is performed differently with much less magic.
+    Particularly the multilib work is performed differently by using ``python-multilib`` library.
 Please refer to ``multilib`` option to see the differences.

 **multilib_methods** [deprecated]
     ([*str*]) -- use ``multilib`` instead to configure this per-variant